What is accreditation?

 Accreditation is a critical component of ongoing quality improvement for education programs at Schulich School of Medicine & Dentistry.
 The School is dedicated to improving its programs on an ongoing basis and appreciates the external lens on its programs as provided through various reviews and regular accreditation.

-All four Schulich Dentistry programs are accredited.
-This includes Graduate Orthodontics, Oral and Maxillofacial Surgery, Doctor of Dental Surgery (DDS) and the Internationally Trained Dentists (ITD) programs.
+All Schulich Dentistry programs are accredited.
+This includes Graduate Orthodontics, Oral and Maxillofacial Surgery, Doctor of Dental Surgery (DDS), the Internationally Trained Dentists (ITD) and the General Practice Residency programs.